monarch-initiative/mondo/docs/developer-guide/regenerate-import.md

 # Regenerate import file

-These instructions are specific to regenerating the NCBITaxom import.
+These instructions are specific to regenerating the NCBITaxom import but can be applied to other import files.

 If you have Docker installed: